 The discussions were divided into four groups, and highlighted perspectives from a diversity of stakeholders.
-The full report is available here.
+The full report is available at the Etifor website.

 1. What did the stakeholders from the pilot test regions emphasize as important during their discussions with the AlpES interviewers?